devsecblueprint/devsecblueprint/docs/blueprint/what-is-application-security.md

 ## SAST and DAST

 There are ways mitigate and eliminate those vulnerabilites by leveraging two key testing methods: **Static Application Security Testing (SAST)** and **Dynamic Application Security Testing (DAST)**.
-These complementary techniques play an essential role in identifying vulnerabilities within your code or your running application.
+These techniques play an essential role in identifying vulnerabilities within your code or your running application.

-**Static Application Security Testing (SAST)** is a white-box testing technique that analyzes the application's source code, bytecode, or binary for vulnerabilities.
+**Static Application Security Testing (SAST)** is a white-box testing technique that analyzes the application's source code, bytecode, or compiled binaries for vulnerabilities.
 White-box testing refers to the hacker an understanding of the system prior to testing it for vulnerabilites.

 SAST tools scan the code without executing the program, allowing developers to catch potential security issues early in the development process, which is nice.
 The benefits of SAST are:

 - **Early Detection**: Since SAST runs on the source code, it can detect security issues during development, even before the code is compiled or deployed.
 - **Comprehensive Coverage**: SAST can analyze all code paths and uncover vulnerabilities such as SQL injection, XSS, buffer overflows, and insecure coding practices.